 What are services like?

 If you have a Catholic background you may call these mass.
 Here at The Village we call them services, and they are casual and relaxed.
-We worship – this is our response to His great love.
+We worship – this is our response to God’s great love.
 It’s something everyone can do, and it’s something everyone was created to do.
 Some people think worship is music – that’s part of it, but there’s so much more!
 Look around at what God has surrounded you with – a beautiful sunrise, food, family, a place to live, etc. – and thank Him.
 Worship is a time to praise and honor God, a time to be close to God, and a time to put life in perspective.
-Each service delivers a message from the Bible in a way that you can understand and apply to your life.
+Messages are straight from the Bible and taught in a way that you can understand and apply to your life.

 They celebrate your abundant goodness and joyfully sing of your righteousness. – Psalm 145:7

 Is there a dress code?

 You’re welcome to dress however you are most comfortable, but most people (including our Pastors) wear jeans.
 Don’t worry if you’re wearing the right thing, acting the right way, or if you’re the right kind of person.
 Anyone can walk in and feel a part of our church!

 Where do I park and enter?

 The parking lot entrance is off of Bell Road.
 Once you pull in and park, look for the blue canopy, which is our main entrance.
 There is handicapped parking available.
 Once you enter the front doors, you will see our Welcome Center in the center of our lobby.
 Please stop by for more information and a special first-time visitor gift.

 Just behind the Welcome Center is our Coffee Center.
 Stop by for a free cup of hot coffee, tea, or ice cold lemonade.
 Then you can head into the Worship Room, which is right off of the lobby.
 You’re welcome to bring drinks into the Worship Room.

 Are there programs for my kids?